Configure PKS API Access

 UAA-ADMIN-SECRETwith your UAA admin secret.
 Refer to Ops Manager > Pivotal Container Service > Credentials > Uaa Admin Secret to retrieve this value.

 Grant cluster access to new or existing users with UAA.
-See the Grant Cluster Access section of Managing Users in UAA for more information.
+For more information on granting cluster access to users or creating users, see the Grant Cluster Access to a User section of Managing Users in UAA.

 pks login -a UAA-URL -u USERNAME -p PASSWORD -kto log in to the PKS CLI.
 Replace the